Kappagore/BLOGRSS/README.md

+# Contributing to the project

+Start contributing:

+1. `Fork` this repository.
+2. Run `npm i` in your terminal.
+3. Run `npm start` to spin up a development server.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).